ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-05-18-four-levels-of-learning.md

 description: James Bach's Four Levels of Learning resonate with me.
 comments: true
 ---
 [James Bach](http://en.wikipedia.org/wiki/James_Marcus_Bach) is a software tester, author and speaker.
 There are several excellent [youtube videos](https://www.youtube.com/watch?v=SAhJf36_u5U) of his presentations online.
-James may be abrasive but his ideas are top notch.
+James' ideas are edgy and top notch.

 I was especially smitten by James' **Four Levels of Learning**.
 James breaks the learning process down into four subsequent levels.
 Here are my notes on James' Four Levels.